In Guides

 If you search for JWT using ctrl+f in the API docs, we find the Authentication section which describes the parameters needed for the JWT token:

-algorithmofRS512or any of the other choices listed, - A key id
+• An encryption algorithm of RS512 or any of the other choices listed,

 Private Key and Key ID